oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 #### Deletion

 In addition to the general checks required to be carried out (i.e., checking the validity of the key and the existence of the key in the hash table), this operation will call the `delete` method of the `Node` object stored in the relevant hashed-to index of the array.
-This method deletes the relevant node (containing the key) from the linked-list and returns the head-node of that linked-list.
-The returned head-node is stored in the index of the array.
+This method deletes the relevant node (containing the key) from the linked-list and returns the head node of that linked-list.
+The returned head node is stored in the index of the array.

 ```js
 delete(key) {